mrfansi/web2img/README.md

 The server configuration is controlled by environment variables:

-- `PORT`: The port to run the server on (default: 8000)
 - `WORKERS`: The number of worker processes (default: 4)
-- `RELOAD`: Whether to reload the server on code changes (default: True for development, False for production)

 You can also run with uvicorn directly, specifying the environment variables: